fvettore/cephbackup/README.md

 Supports for days and weeks schedules up to monthly (for example scheduling first day of first week only).

-Simply add the definition of vm and jobs in the database and launch script (should be cronned daily).
+Simply add the definition of vm and jobs in the database and execute script (should be cronned daily).

 A confirmation email with time, transfer rate, size, type of backup for every image is sent after operation ended.